namhyung/uftrace/doc/uftrace-live.md

 The uftrace tool supports dynamic function tracing which can be enabled at runtime (load-time, to be precise) on x86_64 and AArch64.
-Before recording functions, normally you need to build the target program with `-pg` (or `-finstrument-functions`), then it has some performance impact because all functions call `mcount()`.
+Before recording functions, normally you need to build the target program with `-pg` (or `-finstrument-functions`), incurring some performance impact because all functions call `mcount()`.

 With dynamic tracing, you can trace specific functions only given by the `-P`/`--patch` option and can also disable specific functions given by the `-U`/`--unpatch` option.
-With capstone disassembly engine you even don't need to (re)compile the target with the option above.
+With capstone disassembly engine, you don't even need to (re)compile the target with the option above.
 Now uftrace can analyze the instructions and (if possible) it can copy them to a different place and rewrite it to call `mcount()` function so that it can be traced by uftrace.
-After that the control is passed to the copied instructions and then returned back to the remaining instructions.
+After that, the control is passed to the copied instructions and then returned back to the remaining instructions.